AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/organize-a-form.md

 1. Begin creating or editing a custom form and adding fields, as described in [Design a form](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).

-1. Once you've added all of your fields, click **Section Break** and drag it into the desired position on the canvas.
+1. Click **Section Break** and drag it into the desired position on the canvas.

-1. On the **Field Settings** tab, configure the options you want for the section:
+1. In the right panel, configure the options you want for the section:

    <table style="table-layout:auto">
     <col>